 Seed Projects in Arts and Sciences Research and Creative Activities (SPARC)

-The SPARC (Seed Projects in Arts and Sciences Research and Creative Activities) program in the College of Arts and Sciences was created to stimulate innovative work that leads to significant outcomes in research, scholarship and creative practice.
+SPARC-AI 2025 (Seed Projects in Arts and Sciences Research and Creative Activities-Artificial Intelligence) program will support new projects in the general area of AI-informed design, discovery and inquiry.
+The SPARC program in the College of Arts and Sciences was created in 2023 to stimulate innovative work that leads to significant outcomes in research, scholarship and creative practice.

-College of Arts and Sciences (CAS) tenure-track and tenured faculty are invited to submit proposals for this internal seed funding program.
-Seed grants ranging up to $75,000 for two years will support work that demonstrably leads to one or more measurable outcomes, such as external grant submissions; scholarly publications or significant work disseminated through other methods, such as exhibitions or performances at major venues.
+College of Arts and Sciences (CAS) tenure-track and tenured faculty are invited to submit proposals for second edition (SPARC-AI 2025) to the internal seed funding program.
+Seed grants ranging up to $50,000 for 18 months will support work that demonstrably leads to one or more measurable outcomes, such as external grant submissions; scholarly publications or significant work disseminated through other methods, such as exhibitions or performances at major venues.

 On this Page: